AntoniosBarotsis/Rember/README.md

 ![Nuget (with prereleases)](https://img.shields.io/nuget/vpre/rember) ![Chocolatey Version (including pre-releases)](https://img.shields.io/chocolatey/v/rember?include_prereleases)

 Rember is a command line tool that allows you to easily run builds and tests automatically before committing/pushing code and waiting for it to break the pipeline 15 minutes later.
+It detects your used language and build tool automatically, currently (hopefully) supports:

+- Dotnet
+- Maven
+- Gradle
+- NPM
+- Yarn

 ## Installation